SanderMiller/CompRobo2020Swarms/index.md

 ### Cohesion
 The third rule of Boids algorithm says that **agents should steer toward the flock's center of mass**.

-This consisted of first calculating the center of mass of the visible agents
+This consisted of first calculating the center of mass of the visible agents.
+Due to the decentralized architecture of the swarm the aents are unaware of their absolute position.
+Instead we can track visible flockmates positions as a polar coordinates (distance and angle) with respect to a given agent.
+These polar coordinates are converted to cartesian coordinates using the equations _x = r * cos(θ)_ and _y = r * sin(θ)_.

 ## Adding Predators